 Cycling and horse riding are not permitted at Durlston (outside of the Car Parks).

-Cycle racks can be found at the Learning Centre.
+Cycle racks can be found at the Learning Centre and in the car park nearest the Castle.

 Four Trails provide an ideal starting point for your exploration of Durlston.
 The Clifftop, Wildlife, Woodland and Victorian Trails are clearly waymarked, with good access.